 Many of you are excited to be able to support local businesses again and we have been working with them to ensure they are putting measures in place to welcome you back safely.
 These include devising queuing systems, changes to payment processes, introducing table service and new booking mechanisms.
 Things will look slightly different as a result and we urge you to be patient as we all adjust to new ways of doing things.

 Public safety remains our number one priority and we have put some practical measures in place to reopen more of the district safely.
 This includes additional signage in our main shopping areas promoting social distancing, keeping to the left and handwashing.
-We have also introduced temporary changes to traffic management and pedestrian access in Margate Old Town, Marine Drive in Margate and Harbour Parade in Ramsgate.
+We have also introduced temporary changes to traffic management and pedestrian access in Margate Old Town and Harbour Parade in Ramsgate.
 This is an initial 3 month trial to make social distancing easier in busier areas, where pavement space is limited and will be monitored throughout.